-There are four types of hard line used for braking systems: steel, soft steel, stainless steel, and nickel-copper alloy.
+When shopping for brake lines there are four types of hard line used for braking systems: steel, soft steel, stainless steel, and nickel-copper alloy.
 Each has it’s benefits and drawbacks.

-Soft steel – The more exotic tubing options are costly, whereas steel is cheap.
+Soft Steel – The more exotic tubing options are costly, whereas steel is cheap.
 Where regular steel lines are hard to bend and prone to rust, there is another solution – Poly-

-Stainless steel – For the ultimate in hard lines, stainless steel is the solution.
+Stainless Steel – For the ultimate in hard lines, stainless steel is the solution.
 Stainless steel lines are impervious to rust, so they last forever.
 Great, problem solved.
 Hold on there buddy, stainless lines have a few drawbacks – namely, the cost.
 Stainless steel lines are expensive, three to four times more than regular steel lines.
 Stainless steel hard lines are not too difficult to bend, but flaring them is.
 You need a really good flaring tool to make good quality double flares with stainless steel tubing.
 For show cars and street rods, the polished look of stainless steel is unmatched.

 NiCopp® – In use since the 1970s, nickel-copper hard lines have the strength of steel, are rust proof, and easy to bend.
 Because the lines bend so easy, they can be snaked through the chassis easily.
 Made of 90-10 copper to nickel, NiCopp® lines are reasonably priced as well.
 The biggest drawback of NiCopp® lines are availability, as they may be hard to find locally.